jhkim040/mog/README.md

 * Enter an email, a password, a nickname, a message(optional)
 * An entered email has to be a real email, since the email can be used for finding the password of your account.
 ## *Log in with an account*
+* For security, every password is saved with being encrpyted by HMAC SHA 256.
+* If sign-up process is done, every single user is issued own access token.
+* When you get logged-in, your access token is saved in the local-storage of your browser.
 ## *Finding a password with a registered email*
 * A temporary random password will be sent to your email.
 ## *Change your account-information*